kickoffai/blog/_drafts/world-cup-2018-analysis.md

 As we can see, Kickoff.ai’s model performs worse than competing approaches for about 30 matches, but catches up in the end, outperforming Google and the betting odds.
 In particular, the 7<sup>th</sup> match—Peru versus Denmark—costed us a lot.
-We were very confident that Peru would win (45%).
+We were too confident that Peru would win (45%), when the other models were giving Denmark favorite (42%).
 Our model progressively reached back.
-First, with the 26<sup>th</sup> match—Serbia versus Switzerland—where we were confident in a Swiss win (47%).
+First, with the 26<sup>th</sup> match—Serbia versus Switzerland—where we gave a Swiss win 47% chances to occur.
 Then, with the 32<sup>nd</sup> match—Uruguay versus Russia—where we correctly predicted Uruguay's win with confidence (54%).
 On both matches, other models were more hesitating or wrong.

 It is also interesting to observe how closely Google performance follows the betting odds.
 So close that it is legitimate to ask whether their model is not actually solely based on betting odds...

-The results for knockout stage are rather different.
+The results the for knockout stage are rather different.
 We show in the following figure the performances on the last 16 matches of the World Cup.

 ![Knockout stage average log loss.](/assets/posts/wc18-analysis/ko-bar.png) _Knockout stage average log loss.
 Lower is better._